 Walk-in Closet Plans

 If you’re wondering what this closet is going to look like in the end, think crisp white, airy, simple clean lines, with a tiny dash of glamour.
 I want to take advantage of that vertical space with floor to ceiling built-ins.
 Guys, I want that dreamy-looking closet!

 For a behind the scenes of this closet build or if where to buy ventolin inhalers online you want to see video of this space, be sure to follow me on Instagram.
 I’m sharing everything on my InstaStories.
 If you miss anything, don’t worry.
 I’m archiving it all under my Highlights (just under my Insta bio).
-Tap “walk-in closet” for the latest updates.
+Tap “closet reno” for the latest updates.